RECTORS OF CHRIST CHURCH 1849 - 2002

 CHARLES MARRYAT (1868 - 1906)

-His election as the second incumbent was challenged in the courts because Bishop Short, who was one of the tustees and acted as chairman, exercised as casting as well as deliberative vote in the election.
-However, the court decided in favour of Canon Marryat as he had accepted the living and taken posession of it in being handed the keys of the church.
+His election as the second incumbent was challenged in the courts because Bishop Short, who was one of the trustees and acted as chairman, exercised as casting as well as a deliberative vote in the election.
+However, the court decided in favour of Canon Marryat as he had accepted the living and taken possession of it in being handed the keys of the church.

 GEORGE HERBERT JOSE (1907 -1933)

-Born in 1868 at Bristol, England, and educated at Clifton College and Worcester College Oxford.
+Born in 1868 at Bristol, England, he was educated at Clifton College and Worcester College Oxford.
 From 1891-99 Jose had worked with his wife as a CMS missionary in China.
-After ordination in England and curacies at Gloucester and Oxford he and his wife came to Adelaide in 1903 where he was in charge of St Cyprian's, Lower North Adelaide.
+After ordination in England and curacies at Gloucester and Oxford he and his wife came to Adelaide in 1903 where he was in charge of St Cyprian’s, Lower North Adelaide.
 He was appointed a Canon of Adelaide in 1918 and Archdeacon of Adelaide in 1929.
 He resigned the incumbency of Christ Church in 1933 to become Dean of Adelaide until his retirement in 1953.
+Jose wrote the Annals of Christ Church in 1921, The Story of Jesus Christ in 1930 and a three volume history of The Church of England in South Australia (1937, 1954, 1955).
 He died in 1956.

 Jose himself was deeply involved in war work, being chaplain AMF 1915-19 and Deputy Senior Chaplain 1916-18.
 He was personally affected by the tragedy of war for his son Wilfred was killed in action in France.
 Another son Ivan also enlisted but returned having been awarded the Military Cross.